startersclan/docker-sourceservers/README.md

 The game images **do not** include a non-root user.

-The images as aforementioned are meant to be generic.
-Having a non-root user poses a problem especially when volumes are going to be used by operators.
+Building a non-root user into the images poses a problem especially when volumes are going to be used by operators.
 A common `UID` built into the images would unlikely fulfill the requirements of operators whose hosts would then require a matching `UID` in cases where bind mounts are used.
-A mismatch or missing `UID` within the container or the host would prevent the container user from accessing the data on the volumes, leading to issues pertaining to the game server, and rendering the game images useless unless customized.
+A mismatch or missing `UID` within the container or the host would prevent the container user from accessing the data on the volumes, leading to issues pertaining to the game server, and rendering the images useless unless customized.

 Operators who wish to run the game servers under a non-root user can customize the provided images with a non-root user with a `UID` of their choice.

-*Note*: A non-root user could be added to the images in the future if the addition is sufficiently requested with good reasons for its implementation.
-Best practices can change depending on features provided by newer versions of container runtimes and/or orchestrators.

 ### Invocation via wrapper script vs binary